Core Research

 Lukas K. Pokorny

-My current research focuses on three interrelated areas: (1) The Euro-American esoteric reception of East Asia; (2) Theosophy; and (3) millenarian manifestations of the esoteric (here specifically the New Age) current.
-I have worked on the teachings of the Scottish esotericist Benjamin Creme, UFO religiosities, the esoteric reception of Maitreya and Confucius, as well as the Theosophical use of the Daodejing.
+My current research focuses on three interrelated areas: (1) The Euro-American esoteric reception of Asia; (2) Theosophy; and (3) millenarian manifestations of the esoteric (here specifically the New Age) current.
+I have worked on the teachings of the Scottish esotericist Benjamin Creme (1922−2016), UFO religiosities, the esoteric reception of Maitreya, Confucius, and Tibet, as well as the Theosophical engagement with the Dàodéjīng.